tronprotocol/tronweb/README.md

 ## Recent History

 __4.2.0__
+- add the name key when the contract call method has only one return value
 - update `axios` to version 0.26.0
 - update `karma` to version 6.3.17
 - update `puppeteer` to version 13.5.1